Evan Davis: The Bottom Line programme

 On top of his duties at Today, Davis also presents The Bottom Line.
 It is a weekly business discussion programme which generally includes three or four business leaders or entrepreneurs responding to several topical questions regarding business-related issues.
-First aired in 2006, the programme is a co-production between BBC News and The Open University.
+First aired in 2006, the programme is a co-production between BBC News and the Open University.
 As of September 2013, The Bottom Line runs 26 weeks of the year in three series: at 8:30 pm on Thursdays on BBC Radio 4, with a repeat showing at 5:30 pm on Saturdays and a television recording at 9:30 pm on Saturdays and Sundays on the BBC News Channel.
 The programme is broadcast internationally on the BBC World Service and BBC World News.

 Additionally, Davis presents Dragons' Den on BBC Two.

-In 2012, Davis presented Built in Britain which looked at the role of major infrastructure projects in the UK, including examining the impact of the M25 on the town of Ashtead in Surrey where he grew up.
+In 2012, Davis presented Built in Britain, which looked at the role of major infrastructure projects in the UK, including examining the impact of the M25 on the town of Ashtead in Surrey where he grew up.

 In 2014, Davis presented a BBC Two series Mind the Gap: London vs the Rest in which he explored the economic forces in Britain and why the capital city is so dominant.

 Newsnight

 On 21 July 2014, it was announced that Davis would replace Jeremy Paxman as presenter of Newsnight starting in autumn 2014.
 His last appearance as a presenter on Today was 26 September 2014.

 In 2017 Davis was found to have breached BBC rules on due impartiality in coverage of the 2017 French presidential election on Newsnight, giving the impression that he favoured Emmanuel Macron over Marine Le Pen.
-The BBC Executive Complaints Unit ruled that Davis' approaches in back-to-back interviews with representatives of the Macron and le Pen campaigns was so marked as to constitute bias.
+The BBC Executive Complaints Unit ruled that Davis's approaches in back-to-back interviews with representatives of the Macron and Le Pen campaigns was so marked as to constitute bias.

 After four years with Newsnight, it was announced that Davis would move on to become the presenter of the BBC Radio 4 PM programme.
 His final show was broadcast on 30 October 2018.